Manifest.mf specification

 5 | flag default value | optional, the default value if not specified |

-Beside the complete form, it is also possible to have a short form:
+Besides the complete form, it is also possible to have a short form:

 - only the full name: ex. “user-name”